You are here

 In 1955, following the death of Marie Kimball, who had served as Monticello's Curator since 1944, the Foundation's Board felt the continuation of her position was necessary.
 Effective the beginning of June 1955, Bear became Monticello's first full-time, resident Curator.
 In 1971, he was appointed Resident Director in addition to his duties as Curator, and in 1974 he was named solely as Resident Director.
 After nearly thirty years of service, Bear retired in 1984.
 Bear was then appointed Director Emeritus.

-During his tenure, Monticello's dome and roof were restored; the Foundation's Professorship and Fellowship programs were established at the University of Virginia; the annual essay contest for local schools was established; archaeological excavations in the garden and along Mulberry Row were undertaken; an education program for guides was established; the Shadwell property was purchased; Monticello was designated a National Historic Landmark; the shuttle station and Director's residence were constructed; the Kitchen and Wine Cellars were first refurnished; and the restoration of the vegetable garden, roundabouts, vineyard, and fruit orchard were undertaken.
+During his tenure, Monticello's dome and roof underwent an intermediate restoration; the Foundation's Professorship and Fellowship programs were established at the University of Virginia; the annual essay contest for local schools was established; archaeological excavations in the garden and along Mulberry Row were undertaken; an education program for guides was established; the Shadwell property was purchased; Monticello was designated a National Historic Landmark; the shuttle station and Director's residence were constructed; the Kitchen and Wine Cellars were first refurnished; and the restoration of the vegetable garden, roundabouts, vineyard, and fruit orchard were undertaken.

 In addition, Bear established the locator files to track the location and provenance of Jefferson objects; acquired Jefferson and Jefferson-family related objects through purchase, loan, or gift; curated several exhibits; began a comprehensive study of Jefferson's memorandum books with Lucia Stanton; and wrote numerous publications and research reports including Monticello's first guide book and the annual Report of the Curator.